 Do not be among those who give pledges, Among those who become guarantors for debts.
 If you have nothing with which to pay, Why should he take your bed from under you?
 (Proverbs 22:26-27 NASB)

-Given Price's apparent fondness for the book of Proverbs, I have to wonder why he has never quoted Proverbs 30:7-9
+And given Price's apparent affinity for the book of Proverbs, I have to wonder why he has never quoted Proverbs 30:7-9

 Two things I asked of You, Do not refuse me before I die: Keep deception and lies far from me, Give me neither poverty nor riches; Feed me with the food that is my portion, That I not be full and deny You and say, "Who is the Lord?"
 Or that I not be in want and steal, And profane the name of my God.
 (NASB)